open-extension/spec/README.md

 The framework is currently composed of 3 components.

-1. **Farol Extension Specification**: This current repo
+1. **Open Extension Specification**: This current repo
-2. **Farol Extension Framework**: Is the Framework that shall be implemented in the host application in order to implement and use the extensions.
+2. **Open Extension Framework**: Is the Framework that shall be implemented in the host application in order to implement and use the extensions.
-3. **Farol Extension Kit**: Is a helper module to help developers to develop new extensions.
+3. **Open Extension Kit**: Is a helper module to help developers to develop new extensions.

 ## Glossary